-For most women, hot flashes eventually get better without any treatment (which also makes it hard to determine if a particular treatment is effective).i This Fact Sheet describes the various approaches women use to manage and minimize their hot flashes.
+For most women, hot flashes eventually get better without any treatment (which also makes it hard to determine if a particular treatment is effective).
+Some women experience severe hot flashes that can make it difficult to get a full night’s sleep, which, in turn, affects women’s mood and concentration, and can cause other physical problems.
+This Fact Sheet describes the various approaches women use to manage and minimize their hot flashes.

-The WHI findings were so significant that the WHI-E+P trial was ended earlier than planned, in 2002.
-(HT use declined afterward, leading to a sharp subsequent decline in breast cancer rates.)
+The WHI findings were so significant that the WHI-E+P trial was ended earlier than planned, in 2002 (HT use declined afterward, leading to a sharp subsequent decline in breast cancer rates).
 As a result of the WHI’s findings, the Food and Drug Administration (FDA) advises women to use the smallest dose that effectively treats their hot flashes for the shortest amount of time possible.
-Women who use HT try stopping it every six months or so.
+Women who use HT may wish to confer with their care provider about the option of stopping it every six months or so.

 Natural / Bio-identical Hormones

 Women hear a lot about the supposed benefits and lack of side effects of “natural hormones.”
-Celebrity endorsements, pharmacy advertisements, and clinician recommendations all claim that HT’s risks can be avoided by using “natural” (or “bio-identical hormone replacement therapy” [BHRT]) hormones.
+Celebrity endorsements, pharmacy advertisements, and clinician recommendations all claim that MHT’s risks can be avoided by using “natural” (or “bio-identical hormone replacement therapy” [BHRT]) hormones.
 Women’s bodies naturally produce the hormones estrone, estradiol, estriol, and progesterone, and the hormones can also be produced in laboratories.
 The Network considers “natural hormones” to be just a marketing term, used to convey the false impression that these hormones are always safe, whether they’re created in a woman’s body or in a laboratory.

 Regardless of how these hormones are produced, taking them to prevent disease or improve health has not been shown to be either safe or effective.
-There is no scientific evidence that “natural” or “bio-identical” therapy is any more effective, or safer, than HT.
-The FDA, which does not recognize the term “bio-identical”, states that it
+There is no scientific evidence that “natural” or “bio-identical” therapy is any more effective, or safer, than MHT.

-And, the American Cancer Society cautions:
+The American Cancer Society cautions:

 "The use of these [bio-identical] hormones has been marketed as a safe way to treat the symptoms of menopause.
 It is important to realize that although there are only a few studies that compare ‘bio[-]identical’ or ‘natural’ hormones to synthetic versions of hormones, there is no evidence that they are safer or more effective.
-The use of these bio[-]identical hormones should be assumed to have the same health risks as any other type of hormone therapy.xi
+The use of these bio[-]identical hormones should be assumed to have the same health risks as any other type of hormone therapy."

 Many of the proponents of “natural” hormones encourage women to use estriol, a weak estrogen that, in high doses, can be used to treat hot flashes.
-There is no evidence that estriol is any safer than other forms of estrogen.
-In fact, the FDA has not approved any drug containing estriol and its effectiveness is untested and unknown.xiiThe Network recommends that women not use estriol until adequate studies are done.
+The FDA has no evidence that drugs containing estriol are safe and effective, or are “safer forms of estrogen.”
+In fact, there are no FDA-approved drugs containing estriol.
+Marketed drugs that contain estriol are compounded drugs, and therefore not FDA-approved.
+The Network recommends that women not use estriol until adequate studies are done.
 Compared to other natural hormones, there are many good studies about the effectiveness of estradiol, which is a more potent form of estrogen.
-FDA-approved estradiol-containing products to treat hot flashes include Alora, Climera, Divigel, Estrace, Estraderm, Estrogel, Evamist, and Vivelle.xiiiThe Network supports the informed use of all types of estrogen (in the lowest dose for the shortest duration) to relieve hot flashes, and encourages women to use reliable suppliers (i.e., FDA-approved) manufacturers.
+FDA-approved estradiol-containing products to treat hot flashes include Alora, Climera, Divigel, Estrace, Estraderm, Estrogel, Evamist, and Vivelle.
+In 2019, the FDA approved the first bioidentical hormone therapy combination of estradiol and progesterone for moderate to severe vasomotor symptoms associated with menopause: Bijuva.
+The Network supports the informed use of all types of estrogen (in the lowest dose for the shortest duration) to relieve hot flashes and encourages women to use reliable suppliers (i.e. FDA-approved) manufacturers.

 Inadequate research also causes problems for women who are considering using progesterone to treat hot flashes.
 There is some evidence that natural progesterone (often marketed in a micronized cream format) is effective for relieving hot flashes, and there are some intriguing theories proposed by creative researchers who are examining the effect of progesterone on women going through the menopause transition.
-But — aside from the one drug form of natural micronized progesterone (Prometrium) that has been FDA-approved — most progesterone creams are marketed as cosmetics, with very limited FDA oversight; there is also a lack of good studies supporting their effectiveness or safety.xiv,xv Prometrium is prescribed as a pill for use in conjunction with estrogen HT.
+But — aside from the one drug form of natural micronized progesterone (Prometrium) that has been FDA-approved — most progesterone creams are marketed as cosmetics, with very limited FDA oversight; there is also a lack of good studies supporting their effectiveness or safety.
+Prometrium is prescribed as a pill for use in conjunction with estrogen HT.
 The Network supports its use in this manner by women who are using estrogen to deal with hot flashes.

 Alternatives to Hormones

-Because the risks of HT are serious (even if they are relatively uncommon, especially for women in their 50s), many women want to avoid these risks and seek alternative ways to cope with hot flashes.
-The research on alternative approaches is not as extensive as that on HT, however.
+Because the risks of MHT are serious (even if they are relatively uncommon, especially for women in their 50s), many women want to avoid these risks and seek alternative ways to cope with hot flashes.
+The research on alternative approaches is not as extensive as that on MHT, however.
 And, what works for one woman may not for another; the Network recommends, if one strategy doesn't provide relief, women should try another.

 Some simple changes in temperature and/or food can help manage hot flashes.

-- Dietary strategies.
-Many women make dietary changes to relieve their hot flashes either by limiting foods that trigger hot flashes and/or by increasing the intake of beneficial foods.
-Food triggers haven’t been well studied, and certainly vary from woman to woman.
+Dietary strategies: Many women make dietary changes to relieve their hot flashes either by limiting foods that trigger hot flashes and/or by increasing the intake of beneficial foods.
+Food triggers haven’t been well studied, and certainly, vary from woman to woman.
 Women who recognize that certain substances trigger hot flashes (such as caffeine, chocolate, spicy and hot foods, and alcohol) can try to limit these foods and evaluate whether their hot flashes improve.
 Anecdotally, some women report that eating plant foods that contain phytoestrogens (which resemble estrogen) helps reduce hot flashes; these foods include nuts, oilseeds, soy products, and legumes.
-Studies examining phytoestrogen-containing foods’ effect on hot flashes have had mixed results; one study found increased soy consumption reduced the severity, but not the number, of hot flashes,xix while another found that the number of hot flashes declined (the study didn’t measure severity).
+Studies examining phytoestrogen-containing foods’ effect on hot flashes have had mixed results; one study found increased soy consumption reduced the severity, but not the number, of hot flashes, while another found that the number of hot flashes declined (the study didn’t measure severity).
 Women who have been treated for estrogen receptor-positive breast cancer may not be able to use this approach, however, as there is some evidence that phytoestrogens may stimulate breast cancer.

 Techniques to relieve stress can be effective in combating hot flashes.

-- Relaxation response.
-“Relaxation response” is a term that describes physiological changes that are the opposite of the “fight or flight” response, and is characterized by a slower heart rate and measured breathing.
+- Relaxation response: “Relaxation response” is a term that describes physiological changes that are the opposite of the “fight or flight” response, and is characterized by a slower heart rate and measured breathing.
 It can be invoked by a variety of techniques, including paced breathing, assuming a comfortable position in a quiet room, and meditating.
 In a randomized study, women who practiced the relaxation response reported the intensity and severity of their hot flashes decreased significantly (the frequency was unchanged), and their anxiety levels decreased significantly.

-- Non-hormonal drugs.
-Two non-HT drugs have been shown to be effective in relieving hot flashes.
-The first, venlafaxine, is an anti-depressant; the second, clonidine, is a drug to lower high blood pressure xxiii, xxiv Studies show improvement in hot flashes among some populations using these drugs, particularly women who experience hot flashes as a reaction to cancer treatment.
+Some non-hormonal drugs can be used off-label to minimize hot flashes.
+Two non-MHT drugs have been shown to be effective in relieving hot flashes.
+The first, venlafaxine, is an anti-depressant; the second, clonidine, is a drug to lower high blood pressure.
+Studies show improvement in hot flashes among some populations using these drugs, particularly women who experience hot flashes as a reaction to cancer treatment.
 The effectiveness studies were small and short-term, so information about complications and long-term effects is still limited.
 The FDA has not evaluated or approved either drug for use in treating hot flashes, so these prescriptions are given “off label” by providers.

-Complementary and Alternative Medicine (CAM):
+Complementary and Alternative Medicine (CAM)